 Stereolithography 3D printers work with a material known as stereolithographic resin.
 This liquid resin generally has a smooth, high-stiffness finish and can create high levels of detail.

-There are different types of liquid resin available, ranging from standard resin to engineering resins, dental resin, and clear resin.
+There are different types of 3D printer resin available, ranging from standard resin to engineering resins, dental resin, and clear resin.
 The application of the final 3D printed component plays a key role in the choice of resin.

 Stereolithography (SLA) vs Digital Light Processing (DLP) 3D printing